celyk/godot-trackpad/README.md

 # Godot trackpad GDExtension

-An addon that exposes trackpad data via Apples private MultitouchSupport framework
+An addon that exposes trackpad data via Apples private MultitouchSupport framework.

 # Usage

-Copy the GodotTrackpad addon into your project
+- Copy the GodotTrackpad addon into your project
-Enable the addon in the project settings
+- Enable the addon in the project settings
-Create a TrackpadDebug node to see if it works
+- Create a TrackpadDebug node to see if it works

 # Features